 Keeping in view the above-mentioned issues, developers started working on a feature that could maintain the statically typed nature of C# while also interoperating with dynamic frameworks.
 Therefore, the Dynamic keyword was introduced, and is used statically like any other type; however, its type is identified at runtime, fostering dynamism.

 dynamic name = “jones”;

 When the above code is compiled, the compiler does not know about the type of the dynamic variable name until the run time.
 This variable is dynamic.
 At run time, CLR identifies the type of the name variable (which is String), thus allowing all the string functionalities on “name” variable.

 To make things more interesting, let’s call a function that is not present in the String class.
 You will see that the code will still compile.
-For instance, add another line of code to the aforementioned code snippet:
+For instance, add another line of code to the code above snippet:

-When CLR encounters this line of code, it sees that this variable is declared dynamic, so it’s its duty to identify the type.
+When CLR encounters this line of code, it seems that this variable is declared dynamic, so it’s its duty to identify the type.
 CLR identifies the name variable as a String, therefore generating RuntimeBinderException as String doesn’t contain any method called “GetWater ()”.

 The output of the code snippet is as follows: